uwcartlab/webmapping/Chapter08/readme.md

 ### III.
 Operands

 In Example 1.1, the block chain is assigned to an `<svg>` variable called `container`.
-In other words, this variable stores the data-driven _**operand**_ receiving the D3 operators, much like [the use of operand in UX design] (https://gistbok.ucgis.org/bok-topics/user-interface-and-user-experience-uiux-design).
+In other words, this variable stores the data-driven _**operand**_ receiving the D3 operators, much like [the use of "operand" in UX design](https://gistbok.ucgis.org/bok-topics/user-interface-and-user-experience-uiux-design).
 To make the purpose of each block clear, assign each block to a variable based on the operand that is returned when the end of the block is reached.
 The operand variable serves as the _**block name**_.
 Remember that it is important to place a semicolon _only_ at the _end_ of a block, and not on each line, as a semicolon tells the browser that it has reached the end of a statement, breaking your method chain to conclude a block.

 *   **_Rule:_** _Only place a semicolon after the last line of a block.
 If your code results in errors, look for a wayward semicolon._